Hiring great employees usually isn’t cheap, and there are a lot more factors at play than just the salary you have to pay them.

 Hiring great employees can be costly.
 But you don’t always need an in-office employee for every position – especially when it comes to your receptionist.
 In-house receptionists can be expensive, while virtual receptionists can provide the same service for a small fraction of the cost.

-By using a virtual receptionist instead, you’ll save thousands on the cost of hiring a full-time in-office receptionist, and you can invest that money back into your business.
+By using a remote virtual receptionist instead, you’ll save thousands on the cost of hiring a full-time in-office receptionist, and you can invest that money back into your business.

 Have you considered outsourcing your receptionist position?
 How about other positions?
 Let us know in the comments below!